denisneuf/python-paypal-api/README.md

 ### Overview

-You need obtain your own credentials with Paypal that may include a paypal personal or business account and access as developper.
+You need obtain your own credentials with Paypal that may include a paypal personal or business account and access as developer.
 Please view the official [Paypal Developer](https://developer.paypal.com/home)

 ### Code Credentials
 You can use your credentials as follows passing it to the client as a dict.
 Please review the full [documentation](https://github.com/sponsors/denisneuf) to see all posibilities to include your credentials.